Vuk751/lsf-custom-blog/README.md

 ### How to use:

-When creating a new post, it's necessary to select 'LSF Custom Blog Template' as the template.
+When creating a new post, it's necessary to select 'LSF Single Blog Template' as the template.
 Upon installing, 'LSF Blog' will be available in your wp-admin sidebar.

 ### Changing colors: